-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your costs for covered services for valuable information about how cost sharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - There is no deductible for this plan. - Be sure to read Section 4, Your costs for covered services for valuable information about how cost sharing works.
 Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
 Any costs associated with the professional charge (i. e., physicians, etc.) are in Sections 5(a) or (b). - YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR HOSPITAL STAYS.

-Benefit Description You Pay

-Inpatient hospital HIgh

-Room and board, such as: Nothing

-Ward, semiprivate, or intensive care accommodations

-General nursing care

-Meals and special diets

-Note: If you want a private room when it is not medically necessary, you pay the additional charge above semiprivate room rate.

-Other hospital services and supplies, such as: Nothing

-Operating, recovery, maternity, and other treatment rooms

-Prescribed drugs and medicines

-Diagnostic laboratory tests and X-rays

-Blood or blood plasma

-• Dressings, splints, casts, and sterile tray services

-Medical supplies and equipment, including oxygen en

-• Inpatient dental procedures, as follows:

-limited hospitalization benefit for certain procedures is covered when a Plan doctor determines there is a need for hospitalization for reasons totally unrelated to the dental procedure

-the plan will cover the hospitalization, but not the cost of professional dental services

-Conditions for which hospitalization would be covered include hemophilia and heart disease.
+Benefit Description You Pay Inpatient hospital HIgh Room and board, such as: Nothing Ward, semiprivate, or intensive care accommodations General nursing care Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above semiprivate room rate.
+Other hospital services and supplies, such as: Nothing • Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests and X-rays Blood or blood plasma • Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen • Inpatient dental procedures, as follows: limited hospitalization benefit for certain procedures is covered when a Plan doctor determines there is a need for hospitalization for reasons totally unrelated to the dental procedure the plan will cover the hospitalization, but not the cost of professional dental services Conditions for which hospitalization would be covered include hemophilia and heart disease.
 The need for anesthesia by itself, is not a condition.

-Not covered: All charges

-Benefit Description Von Dov Inpatient hospital (cont.)
-You Pay HIgh Custodial care; see definition All charges Non-covered facilities, such as nursing homes or schools • Personal comfort items, such as telephone, television, barber services, guest meals and beds Private nursing care The cost of the professional dental services Outpatient hospital or ambulatory surgical center HIgh Operating, recovery, and other treatment rooms Nothing Prescribed drugs and medicines • Diagnostic laboratory tests, X-rays , and pathology services Administration of blood, blood plasma, and other biologicals Blood and blood plasma Pre-surgical testing • Dressings, casts, and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Note: - We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
-We do not cover the dental procedures.
+Benefit Description You Pay Inpatient hospital (cont.)
+HIgh Not covered: All charges Custodial care; see definition Non-covered facilities, such as nursing homes or schools Personal comfort items, such as telephone, television, barber services, guest meals and beds Private nursing care • The cost of the professional dental services Outpatient hospital or ambulatory surgical center HIgh Operating, recovery, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests, X-rays, and pathology services Administration of blood, blood plasma, and other biologicals Blood and blood plasma Pre-surgical testing Dressings, casts, and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Note: - We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
+We do not cover the Nothing dental procedures.
 Extended care benefits/Skilled nursing care facility benefits HIgh Skilled nursing facility (SNF): Nothing Charges for daily room and board and general nursing services provided during a skilled nursing facility confinement up to 120 days of confinement per benefit year are covered if you entered the facility within 24 hours after discharge from a covered hospital confinement for continued treatment of the same condition.
 Confinement in a swing bed in a hospital is considered the same as a skilled nursing facility.
 Coverage is provided for physical therapy, occupational therapy, speech therapy, and durable medical equipment if medically necessary and provided by a participating provider.
-Your primary care physician must certify that your skilled nursing facility confinement is medically necessary for care or treatment of the bodily injury or sickness that caused the hospital confinement.